MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Applications/Get-MgBetaServicePrincipalClaimMappingPolicy.md

 ## SYNOPSIS
 List the claimsMappingPolicy objects that are assigned to a servicePrincipal.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgServicePrincipalClaimMappingPolicy](/powershell/module/Microsoft.Graph.Applications/Get-MgServicePrincipalClaimMappingPolicy?view=graph-powershell-1.0)

 ## SYNTAX